BroadbandForum/usp/specification/security/index.md

 1. If the certificate presented by the Controller is self-signed then:
     1. If the certificate Endpoint ID is in `subjectaltName` but is not in `Controller.{i}.EndpointID`, and `MTP.{i}.<MTP>.ValidatePeerCertificate` is `false`, the Agent creates a `Controller.{i}.` entry and assigns `Controller.{i}.AssignedRole` the role in `UntrustedRole`.
 The Agent stores the certificate information in `Controller.{i}.Credential`.
-    2. If the certificate is not in `Controller.{i}.Credential` and either does not include the Controller Endpoint ID or `MTP.{i}.<MTP>.ValidatePeerCertificate` is true, the Agent refuses to establish an encrypted connection with the Controller and does not store the certificate information.
+    2. If the certificate is not in any `Controller.{i}.Credential` entry and either does not include the Controller Endpoint ID or `MTP.{i}.<MTP>.ValidatePeerCertificate` is true, the Agent refuses to establish an encrypted connection with the Controller and does not store the certificate information.
     3. If the certificate Endpoint ID is in `subjectaltName` and is in `Controller.{i}.EndpointID` with this certificate referenced by that same table entry’s `Controller.{i}.Credential`, the Agent considers the certificate valid for purpose of confirming Controller identity, and allows the Controller use of its `Controller.{i}.AssignedRole`.
     4. If the certificate Endpoint ID is in `subjectaltName` and is in `Controller.{i}.EndpointID` but this certificate is not referenced by the same table entry’s `Controller.{i}.Credential`, the Agent considers the certificate invalid and will not establish an encrypted connection.
 2. If the certificate indicates it has a chain of trust leading to a Certificate Authority (CA), and the CA indicates the certificate is not valid or has been revoked: